-In August 2005, Mr. Matthew Kinley, the President of HAQ, created a list of potential clients for management of HAQ to contact in order to commence the search for targets for a business combination.
+In August 2005, Mr. Matthew Kinley, the President of HAQ, created a list of potential clients that he, Mr. John Pappajohn, Chairman of HAQ, or Dr. Derace M. Schaffer, M.D., Chief Executive Officer and Vice Chairman of HAQ, would contact to commence the search for targets for a business combination.
 This list of contacts was primarily individuals HAQ management had contact or prior business dealings with, and included, but was not limited to, the following:

-- Healthcare investment bankers;
+Healthcare investment bankers;

-- Commercial bankers;
+Commercial bankers;

-- Business brokers and other "finders";
+Business brokers and other "finders";

+Venture capital fund managers;

-- Venture capital fund managers;
+Venture capital fund managers;

-- · Private equity fund managers'
+Private equity fund managers'

-- CEOs and other executives active in the healthcare industry
+CEOs or executive active in the healthcare industry

-- Attorneys;
+Attorneys;

-- Accountants;
+Accountants;

-- · Healthcare consultants; and
+Healthcare consultants; and

-- · Physicians and other healthcare professionals.
+Physicians and other healthcare professionals.

-HAQ management then communicated to these contacts HAQ's desire to find an attractive healthcare business opportunity for merger or acquisition.
+HAQ management then communicated to these contacts the desire of HAQ to find an attractive healthcare business opportunity.
 These contacts were made by a combination of Mr. Pappajohn, Dr. Schaffer and Mr. Kinley.
-In addition, Mr. Kinley made a list of healthcare sectors and companies within such sectors for review and possible contact by HAQ management.
+In addition, Mr. Kinley made a list of healthcare sectors and companies within such sectors for possible contact and review by HAQ management.
 On many occasions Mr. Pappajohn, Dr. Schaffer and Mr. Kinley met in person or by teleconference to discuss possible focus sectors of healthcare and specific companies to target.
 The result of these meetings was a prioritized a list of potential candidates for a business combination.
 In addition, from August 2005 through January 2007 HAQ management was contacted by various parties regarding possible targets for a business combination.
-All of these opportunities were either discussed or the relevant information was shared by email, primarily among Messrs.
+All of these opportunities were either discussed or the relevant information was shared by email, primarily between Messrs.
 Pappajohn and Kinley and Dr. Schaffer.